Mihir3009/Weak-Speech-Supervision/README.md

 ### QuickStart

-To use the implemented GA for Richardson arm race model, please use following cmd to clone the code:
+To use the implemented Weak Speech Supervision Model model, please use following cmd to clone the code:

 ```
 $ git clone https://github.com/Mihir3009/Weak-Speech-Supervision